Edward Lagrone: Triple murder

 Beginning sometime in 1990, Lagrone started sexually assaulting one of Lloyd's daughters, 9-year-old Shakeisha.
 Like previous victims, he threatened to kill her if she told anyone, due to which she initially remained silent.
 However, the abuse was eventually discovered after she began complaining, "Something keeps moving inside me," and was brought for examination at the John Peter Smith Hospital, where doctors made the shocking discovery that she was 17 weeks pregnant.
 Upon learning this, Shakeisha revealed that Lagrone had repeatedly been raping her for the past year, whereupon all family members cut off contact with him and filed a complaint for sexual assault.
 To avoid prosecution, Lagrone attempted to bribe Pamela to drop the charges in exchange for $1,500, but she categorically refused.
 Despite this, police were unable to detain him at the time due to working on a backlog of unrelated crimes.

 Angered by their lack of compliance, Lagrone began to threaten the family, saying that he would kill them if they did not drop the charges.
 When this failed to dissuade them, Lagrone sent his new girlfriend to the Winchester Gallery and Museum, a gun store on the east side of Fort Worth.
 There she purchased two Winchester Model 1300 12 gauge pump action shotguns with her ID card, as he could not legally acquire firearms on his own as a convicted felon.
 The two shotguns were sold back to Winchester Gallery by Largone's son a week after the murders.
 The next day, he traveled to Lloyds' apartment and knocked on the door.
 It was opened by a 48-year-old uncle, Dempsey, who was shot in both arms but survived.
 Lagrone then entered the house, and upon locating 10-year-old Shakeisha, he shot her in the head, mortally wounding her.
 He then proceeded to the adjacent rooms, where he shot to death her two great-aunts, 90-year-old Zenobia Anderson and 83-year-old Carola Lloyd, who was blind and deaf.
 In the meantime, Dempsey, Pamela, and the remaining children managed to escape the apartment and called the police.
 By their arrival, Lagrone had managed to flee but was soon arrested at his girlfriend's apartment in Arlington.
-He was then incarcerated at the Arlington County Jail on a combined bail of $3.45 million – one from his previous sexual assault charge and the other from the murder charges.
+He was then incarcerated at the Tarrant County Jail on a combined bail of $3.45 million – one from his previous sexual assault charge and the other from the murder charges.

 At the time, Lagrone was also proposed as a suspect in the double murder of 39-year-old Clifton Demerson and 40-year-old Mary Demerson Daniel, who was shot to death at their apartment in Fort Worth on December 29, 1990.
 This stemmed from the fact that he had previously dated Daniel's daughter and some allegations that he had abused a family member, but as there was insufficient evidence, he was never charged with this crime.